CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/https-configuration.md

 After making this change, restart the CompuTec AppEngine service.

-## How to check if the configuration works
+## How to Check if the Configuration Works

 You can open this URL in a web browser and see if the login screen is displayed: